-So the other day I was preparing to demo VMware horizon DaaS I was supposed to give to a customer when I ran into some issues.
+So the other day I was preparing to demo VMware horizon DaaS I was supposed to give the demo to a customer when I ran into some issues.
 I was welcomed with a nice Login failure: General authentication error.

 Well that is a bummer.
 Let me tell you how I fixed the problem.